MEDCVR/Forceps-Manipulation-Challenge/index.md

 The order of needle threading and the insertion directions are randomly selected before each trial.

 ### Objective

 Guide a thread through all three needle eyes according to:

 1. The specified order
 2. The specified insertion directions

-Participants may request a new randomized arrangement before starting a trial.
+<br>Participants may request a new randomized arrangement before starting a trial.

 ## Task 2: Screw Pick-and-Place